CreatorOS/Build-a-platform-for-NGOs-using-NEAR-assemblyscript/LEARN.md

 ```

 ## Donating NEARs
-What if we need to donate to a project? there should be a way to transfer NEARs between address, yeah?
+What if we need to donate to a project? there should be a way to transfer NEARs between addresses, yeah?
 Let's see how this can be programmed:

 This is can be done using NEAR's ContractPromiseBatch (see:https://near.github.io/near-sdk-as/classes/_sdk_core_assembly_promise_.contractpromisebatch.html).
-We want our project to recieve funds so you should add two statements in donate():
+We want our project to receive funds so you should add two statements in donate():

 ```ts
 const to_beneficiary = ContractPromiseBatch.create(//project address here);
 to_beneficiary.transfer(//how much money was sent with the function call);
 ```
 (See: https://near.github.io/near-sdk-as/classes/_sdk_core_assembly_promise_.contractpromisebatch.html#transfer).
-Also, to the money sent whith the transaction can be queried using context.attachedDeposit, so this should be passed as a parameter to the transfer function.
+Also, the money sent with the transaction can be queried using context.attachedDeposit, so this should be passed as a parameter to the transfer function.

 STEP 1 : initialize to_beneficiary.